MarvellEmbeddedProcessors/marvell-dpdk-sdk/doc/guides/rel_notes/deprecation.rst

   applications should be updated to use the ``dmadev`` library instead, with the underlying HW-functionality being provided by the ``ioat`` or ``idxd`` dma drivers

+* eventdev: New fields to represent event queue weight and affinity will be added to ``rte_event_queue_conf`` structure in DPDK 22.11.